Medical Student & Resident Education

 Fourth-Year Medical Students

-Fourth-year medical students have the option to participate in a four-week elective in the outpatient hematology/oncology clinics and the Pauline Allen Gill Center for Cancer and Blood Disorders, at Children's.
+Fourth-year medical students have the option to participate in a four-week elective in the outpatient hematology/oncology clinics and the Pauline Allen Gill Center for Cancer and Blood Disorders at Children's.
 During this elective, the students see children with cancer and blood disorders, as well as children who are referred to the Gill Center for further evaluation.
-This outpatient rotation allows the students to see these children in a more relaxed, "normal" setting than is possible in the inpatient area, where our children are often more acutely ill.
+This outpatient rotation allows the students to see these children in the clinic setting to complement learning in the inpatient area, where our children are often more acutely ill.
 With prior approval, this elective is also available for a limited number of fourth-year students from other medical schools.

 Pediatric Hematology-Oncology is one of the core subspecialties for pediatric residents at UT Southwestern.
 All PL-1s spend four weeks covering the Inpatient Hematology/Oncology Service at Children’s.
 Each month a PL-2 or PL-3 supervising resident and two or three PL-1s are assigned to the service.

 Division faculty are consistently praised by the residents for their devotion to education.
-With the institution of a "night-float" system, a new educational curriculum for the residents is being implemented.
-Over the course of the four-week rotation, several afternoons each week provide enhanced learning opportunities which may include lectures, pathology review, and bedside teaching, among others.
+Over the course of the four-week rotation, several afternoons each week provide enhanced learning opportunities which may include lectures, pathology review, and bedside teaching.
 The curriculum covers most, if not all, of the American Board of Pediatrics Content Specifications for "Disorders of the Blood and Neoplastic Disorders."